Credit Suisse counters critics with $15.6 billion capital plan

-ZURICH Credit Suisse unveiled measures to boost its capital base by 15.3 billion Swiss francs (9.9 billion pounds), a move that was welcomed by a previously critical central bank and left some investors sceptical.
+ZURICH Credit Suisse unveiled measures to boost its capital base by $15.6 billion (9.9 billion pounds), a move that was welcomed by a previously critical central bank and left some investors sceptical.

 Credit Suisse said on Wednesday that steps including issuing convertible bonds and bringing forward an exchange of hybrid capital notes would boost capital by 8.7 billion francs immediately.